Frequently Asked Questions

 I perform “Comedy Magic”.
 It’s a form of live entertainment (geared for adults) which combines stage magic, stand-up comedy, and audience participation.

-How edgy are your shows?
+Exactly how “naughty” are your shows?

 My show is geared for an adult audience because my personality and sense of humor happen to be best appreciated by adults.
 That’s just who I am.
 That’s just what I do.

-So are you a magician, or a comedian?
+So… Are you a magician?
+Or a comedian?

 Both, and neither… I like to think of myself as a magician, but after a show recently a guy said I was “75% comedian and 25% magician.”
 So I could be wrong.
 Here’s the sad truth: Most comedians don’t claim me because of the magic, and most magicians don’t claim me because of the comedy… Nobody loves me.